 - Use a mandoline to cut your veggies thinly.
 No mandoline?
 A sharp knife will do just fine.

-- If you’re adding a protein such as chicken, add it to your wok first and saute until no longer pink.
+- If you’re adding a protein such as chicken, add it to your wok first and saute until it is no longer pink.

 - 8 ounces lo mein noodles